SHUBHAMspy/react-learning/readme.md

       It destroys all the component instances in the old tree along with their current state.
       And this actually called **unmounting**.

-  8. React then applies all the calculated changes to the DOM in one synchronous sequence.
+  8. React then applies all the calculated changes to the Dom in one synchronous sequence.

   React does all the above process in two phases: